How To Build an Online Store in 2025: 8 Easy Steps

 3. Get a Domain

-Want people to find you online?
-You need a domain name.
-A primary domain is the unique URL internet users search for to access your website.
+A domain is the unique URL internet users search for to access your website.

-But how do you purchase a domain?
-Most website builders include a free domain with your plan.
-For example, Squarespace offers a free custom domain for your first year.
+Most website builders, such as Squarespace, include a free domain for your first year.
 However, you’ll be charged when your domain is renewed, with a price ranging from $20-$70 per year (billed annually).

-For more options, you can also purchase a domain from a registrar.
-With Domain.com, a “.com” domain is only $11.99 for your first year, while a “.store” domain is $1.99 for your first year and rises to $79.99 per year after renewal.
+For more options, you can also purchase a domain name from a domain name registrar.
+With Domain.com, for instance, a “.com” domain is only $11.99 for your first year, while a “.store” domain is $1.99 for your first year and rises to $79.99 per year after renewal.

 A strong domain name is easy to remember.
 Here’s a famous example, with the domain in bold: